greghughespdx/imessage-bridge/README.md

 There are other apps available, which hook into Apple's private frameworks (IMCore, IMFoundation) to intercept messages at the process level.
 This requires SIP modifications on newer macOS versions, is dependent on undocumented APIs that Apple actively locks down, and in some cases can destabilize the Messages app itself.

-imessage-bridge takes a different approach: It is small, lightweight and does two things: send and receive text-based messages.
+imessage-bridge takes a different approach: It is small, lightweight, and does two things: send and receive text-based messages.
 It reads the Messages database (a plain SQLite file stored on disk) and sends using AppleScript (Apple's official automation interface).
 These are public, documented, stable interfaces.
 Third-party tools have read chat.db for over a decade, and AppleScript automation for Messages has been supported since OS X Mountain Lion.

 The tradeoff is scope.
 The bigger, heavier apps can do things we can't: read receipts, typing activity indicators, attachment downloads via private API, group chat management, etc. For reading and sending text messages, imessage-bridge is simpler, stable, and requires no modifications to your system other than the one-time permissions grant.